erpuno/asn1_private/README.md

-To test Certificate Enrollment process you can run our Erlang/Elixir <a href="https://github.com/synrc/ca">CA certificate authoriry server</a> and test against its CMP service:
+To test Certificate Enrollment process you can run our Erlang/Elixir <a href="https://github.com/synrc/ca">CA certificate authoriry server</a> or use <a href="https://github.com/synrc/chat">CHAT instant messenger server</a>
+and test against its CMP/EST services.

 ```
 $ git clone git@github.com/synrc/ca